 With the recent emergence of Covid-19, the importance of One Health, One Medicine research has never been clearer.
-International and interdisciplinary collaboration is imperative to predict, prevent and respond to such disease threats.Dr Daniel Horton, Associate Dean Research and Innovation (FHMS), Reader In Veterinary Virology
+International and interdisciplinary collaboration is imperative to predict, prevent and respond to such disease threats.Dr Daniel Horton, Associate Dean Research and Innovation (FHMS), Professor of Veterinary Virology

 Our latest news